shreyas-chigurupati07/Autonomous_Drone_Navigation_through_Deep_Reinforcement_Learning/README.md

 ### Demo Videos
 View the demo videos:
-1. No Obstacle
+1. No Obstacle - On the Left
-2. One Obstacle
+2. One Obstacle - In the Center
-3. Multiple Obstacles
+3. Multiple Obstacles - On the Right

 https://github.com/shreyas-chigurupati07/Autonomous_Drone_Navigation_through_Deep_Reinforcement_Learning/assets/84034817/d8429722-9c28-40db-b4d7-27e17966c934